 Since it would be necessary to combine elements from multiple specimens to create complete forelimbs, Scott Lucas of PFP, in consultation with Wilhite, concluded that the best option was to sculpt scaled-up forelimb bones based on a smaller but well-preserved and purportedly associated right forelimb from BYU locality 681, Cactus Park.
 Specific elements used were as follows: the humerus BYU 681/4742, the radius BYU 681/4726, and the ulna BYU 681/4708 (Tschopp et al. 2019:33).
 Wilhite (2003:33) had assigned all three bones to Diplodocus, but Bonnan (2007:1111) listed the humerus BYU 681/4742 as belonging to Camarasaurus.
 Ray Wilhite (pers. comm., 2024) confirms that the humerus “is part of a partial skeleton of a Diplodocus and lacks medially bowed body and medially offset head characteristic of Camarasaurus”.

-The BYU humerus, radius and ulna respectively measure 61, 47 and 48 in length (Scheetz 2006).
+The BYU humerus, radius and ulna respectively measure 61, 47 and 48 cm in length (Scheetz 2006).
 By contrast the right humerus of CM 662, from which the original mount’s right forelimb had been sculpted, measures 936 mm (McIntosh 2005a:68).
 The BYU animal, then, is less than two thirds the size of the previous forelimb provider.
 This is much too small an individual for casts of its bones to have been incorporated directly into the Carnegie Diplodocus mount, hence the scaling of the sculptures.

 Caudal vertebrae